XiaopeiYang/word_soups/README.md

 |-- images4LMU (the folder of fungi-images)
 ```

+*The file '\source\datasets\fungi_small.py' is primarily used for sampling the "FungiSmall" dataset.

 Modify the following two lines in `argparse_parameters.py` to reflect where you have your `data/` dir and where you want the pretrained CLIP weights to be cached (which could be many gigabytes)

 ```python
 parser.add_argument('--cache_dir', default = "", type =str) # set to directory where you want large pretrained model weights to be cached parser.add_argument('--data_dir', default = "", type =str)  # set to parent directory of data/
 ```
-Modify the following one line in `argparse_parameters.py` to reflect whether you use patches for fungi images.
+Modify the following one line in `argparse_parameters.py` to reflect whether you use patches for fungi dataset.

 ```python
 parser.add_argument('--use_patches', default = True, type =bool) #